Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 * git add . | To put all new and updated work on the stage in git git add <specific file> is used when different types of work are done but do not want to commit everything on the same commitment
 * git commit -m "Example commit" | To commit the work on the stage in git before pushing it to GitHub
-* git push | To update the repository in GitHub for main branch git push origin <branch name> is used when pushing git into GitHub for sub-branches
+* git push | To update the repository in GitHub for main / master branch git push origin <branch name> is used when pushing git into GitHub for sub-branches
 ```

 — **Branches** —

-- When some testing is needed, create a branch and test is on it instead of using the main branch.
-When the testing is successful, then merge the branch into the main and when it is not, leave the branch unmerged and keep working on the main branch.
+- When some testing is needed, create a branch and test it on the branch instead of using the main / master branch.
+When the testing is successful, then merge the branch into the main / master and when it is not, leave the branch unmerged and keep working on the main / master branch.
 Below commands are used for this.

 ```
 * git branch <branch name> | To create a new branch
 * git checkout <branch name> | To switch branch
 * git branch | To check current branch
-* git merge <branch name> | To merge sub-branch into main, do this on main branch
+* git merge <branch name> | To merge sub-branch into main / master, do this on main / master branch
 ```

 > **Note:**<br>